th-herve/vimwiki/docs/js_async_await.md

 ## Await keyword

-The `await` keyword can be used, on a `variable`, in a function that is declared with the `async` keyword.
+The `await` keyword can be used, on a `variable` that return a promise.
+It can only be used in a function that is declared with the `async` keyword.

-It pause the execution of a function to wait for a value.
+It `pause` the execution of a function to wait for a value.
 It replace the `.then()` method.

 ```javascript